RichardBray/Scales-A-Pangolin-Story/README.md

 Scales of Life: A Pangolin's story

 ### Potential articles
-- Fading in flashing text with HaxeFlixel, without Chaining tweens
+- Creating fading text in HaxeFlixel without Chaining tweens
+- Multiple hitboxes in haxeflixel
 - What is haxe and why should you care abou it?

 ### Things I've learnt though gamedev